doing-science-to-stuff/ndt/aws/README.md

 $ tail -f ndt.o1
 ```
 To stop monitoring the progress, press *ctrl+c*.
-This will not have any affect on the running job, it will only stop displaying
+This will not affect the running job, it will only stop displaying
 of further output.

 If you need to stop a running job, you can do so with the `qdel` command.